darold/pgtt/README.md

 	cd $libdir/plugins/
 	sudo ln -s ../pgtt.so

-To run test execute the following command:
+To run test execute the following command as superuser:

-	prove
+	make installcheck

 An additional standalone test is provided to test the use of the extension in a dedicated schema "SESSION".
 The requisite is to